kikmedia/contao-j_scrolltotop/README.md

 # Contao j_scrolltotop

 Scroll-to-top button via JS as a simple drop-in for Contao CMS.
+The button is created via JS, so it won't show up if JS is deactivated.

 ## Prerequisites